motylevm/skstylekit/README.md

 	<a href="https://raw.githubusercontent.com/motylevm/skstylekit/master/LICENSE"><img src="http://img.shields.io/badge/license-MIT-blue.svg?style=flat" alt="License: MIT" /></a>
 </p>

 SKStyleKit is an easy to use library for styling visual components.
+Written in swift it supports both swift and Objective C.

 # Features